Practice Policies & Patient Information

 Firearms Certificates

-Requests for completion of firearms certificates for patients of the sides medical centre
+Requests for completion of firearms certificates for patients of The Sides Medical Centre

-The GPs Partners at The Sides Medical Centre have taken the decision to refuse to engage in the firearms certification process on grounds of conscientious objection because of ethical beliefs.
-A GP practice does not need to arrange for alternative provision of a report.
+The GPs Partners at The Sides Medical Centre have taken the decision to refuse to engage in the firearms certification process on grounds of conscientious objection because of ethical beliefs; a GP practice does not need to arrange for alternative provision of a report.

 Greater Manchester Police have been informed of this decision.